iChoake/generative-nfts/README.md

 For both eyes and scarfs, any number can be added or modified within the `eyes` and `scarf` layers respectively.

+## Naming

+The name of each Degenerates is contructed of an adjective or verb followed by a color name.
+The adjective or verb depends on the combination of traits.

 ## Improvements

 While the final image is of high enough quality, it's not pixel perfect due to the required anti-aliasing applied on the export.
-To remedy this, an aditional script needs to be created in order to convert the output png into a mozaic object and exported once more.
+To remedy this, an aditional script needs to be created in order to convert the output png into a 31 by 31 pixel mozaic object and exported once more.

 ## Additional

-Slug naming can be enalbed in the `ExportCanvas` function under `utils.js`.
-Also, this script uses Chirag Mehta's Name-That_color library: http://chir.ag/projects/ntc.
+Also, this script uses Chirag Mehta's name-that-color library to generate names: http://chir.ag/projects/ntc.